 Early History of the Chesbrorough family

 This web page shows only a small excerpt of our Chesbrorough research.
-Another 105 words (8 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Chesbrorough History in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) covering the years 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Chesbrorough History in all our PDF Extended History products and printed products wherever possible.

 Chesbrorough Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Chesbrorough include Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Chesbrorough family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Chesbrorough Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chesbrorough family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Chesbrorough were among these contributors, for they have been located in early North American records: William Cheesebrough who settled in Boston Massachusetts and later moved to Salem, with his wife Anne, daughter Sarah, and three sons, Peter, Samuel, and Nathanial, in 1630..